rngadam/setup-node/README.md

     node-version: ''

     # File containing the version Spec of the version to use.
 Examples: .nvmrc, .node-version, .tool-versions.
+    # You can also specify package.json here to use a specified engines.node version
     # If node-version and node-version-file are both provided the action will use version from node-version.
     node-version-file: ''